someodd/burrow/docker/README.md

 docker run --env-file docker/.env -d --restart=always --net docker_default --hostname=spacecookie --ip=172.18.0.68 -p 7071:7071 -p 2222:22 spacecookie
 ```

+Make sure to push a commit to the container, or you might not see any changes!

 ## Makefile

 A `Makefile` is included for your convenience: